gabrielchuv/SE7/README.md

 ### 5. [Project Evaluation](Portfolio/ProjectEvaluation.md)
 * Reflective Discussion on the Success of the Project
+* Reflection on Working Practices of the Team
+* Reflection on The Impact of COVID-19
 * Discussion of Future Works
-* Reflection on Working Practices of the Team
 * Social and Ethical Implications